-a) Ferris completed an update to the Campus Master Plan in May 2021.
-In addition, an updated Facility Condition Assessment Report was completed in May 2018.

-- b) Ferris' classrooms are highly utilized.
+- a) Ferris completed an update to the Campus Master Plan in May 2021.
+In addition, an updated Facility Condition Assessment Report was completed in May 2018. - b) Ferris' classrooms are highly utilized.
 The unique programming requirements of our curricula make cross-utilization of some facilities challenging.
-Many hands-on laboratories (automotive, welding, HVAC, etc.) are specifically designed with the special equipment these disciplines require. - c) The University believes all specialty laboratories and classrooms conform to federal/industry standards to ensure safe practices and compliance in classroom and research laboratories. - d) The functionality of existing structures is addressed in the Master Plan and Facility Condition documents. - e) The replacement value of existing facilities is detailed Current Facilities Property Value report 2023/2024. - f) The University completed a comprehensive assessment of its underground sanitation and wastewater systems in 2016 as part of the Michigan DEQ SAW Grant Program.
+Many hands-on laboratories (automotive, welding, HVAC, etc.) are specifically designed with the special equipment these disciplines require.

+- c) The University believes all specialty laboratories and classrooms conform to federal/industry standards to ensure safe practices and compliance in classroom and research laboratories. - d) The functionality of existing structures is addressed in the Master Plan and Facility Condition documents.
+The chiller/HVAC in the Allied Health Building failed in the fall of 2024.
+Plumbing systems in the Allied Health Building are in critical need of replacement and are no longer adequate for a healthcare facility. - e) The replacement value of existing facilities is detailed Current Facilities Property Value report 2021/2022. - f) The University completed a comprehensive assessment of its underground sanitation and wastewater systems in 2016 as part of the Michigan DEQ SAW Grant Program.
 A copy of this report is available upon request. - g) In most cases, information on facility infrastructure condition is detailed in the Utility Infrastructure Study that is available through hard copy in multiple three-ring binders.
-Some of this information is also available on the Physical Plant's GIS System. - h) Existing utilities and infrastructure systems are sufficient and adequate to support the five- year Master Plan. - i) Ferris approved an Energy and Water Use Policy in June 2012. - j) The Master Plan document also provides detail as to land use and capacity. - k) Details on the bonded indebtedness of our facilities is included in the University's financial statements.
+Some of this information is also available on the Physical Plant's GIS System. - h) Existing utilities and infrastructure systems are sufficient and adequate to support the fiveyear Master Plan. - i) Ferris approved an Energy and Water Use Policy in June 2012. - j) The Master Plan document also provides detail as to land use and capacity. - k) Details on the bonded indebtedness of our facilities is included in the University's financialstatements.